vtex-apps/store-components/docs/InfoCard.md

 | `blockClass` | `String` | Adds an extra class name to ease styling | `null` |
 | `htmlId` | `String` | Adds an ID to the container element | `null` |

-- Possible values of `TextPostionEnum`:
+- Possible values of `TextPositionEnum`:

 | Enum name | Enum value | Description |
 | --------- | ---- | ----------- |